mzkrasner/nsforum-revamp/README.md

 2. [Install orbisdb](https://github.com/OrbisWeb3/db-sdk)

+3. Create the models defined in the modelSchema.ts file.

-3. Install your dependencies:
+4. Install your dependencies:

 ```bash
 npm install
 ```

-4. Add the env variables as shown in the .env.example file.
+5. Add the env variables as shown in the .env.example file.
 Set the env `ORBIS_SEED` field to your generated orbisdb seed.

-5. Start your application:
+6. Start your application:

 ```bash
 nvm use 20